-To better serve its more than 550 students, the new Edneyville Elementary School will reflect goals for a collaborative, 21st century learning environment, outdoor instruction, and integration as a community center.
+To better serve its more than 550 students, the new Edneyville Elementary School reflects goals for a collaborative, 21st century learning environment, outdoor instruction, and integration as a community center.
 Working closely with Henderson County Public Schools, our K-12 practice team conducted a comprehensive facilities assessment and community meeting to evaluate existing conditions and established a shared vision for the new facility.

 Centered on a vision for a new school that maintains a strong connection to site and community, all classrooms are positioned with views to the west, capturing the lake and mountains.
 A central circulation corridor or “spine” divides classroom space on the west side from administrative and common areas on the east.
 Working with the site’s elevation and grade, the building’s south end is two stories, with kindergarten and first grade on the ground floor and second and third graders on the main floor.
 This also allows for exterior terraces to be created, providing outdoor learning opportunities.
 With collaboration spaces interspersed throughout each grade level, goals for 21st century learning environments are facilitated.
 Resource classrooms, student services, and professional development areas are also interspersed among the classroom groups.